shuai-yang/A-practice-for-AI-search-algorithm-solving-CSPs/README.md

 These constraints will be defined in an input file in order.
 Below is an example of an input file:<br/>
 ![](images/input.JPG)<br>
 <br>
 If the program can find a solution, it prints "success", followed by what items are bagged in each non-empty bag.
 If the program cannot find a solution, it just prints "failure".
-Below <br>
+An example of such output would be (taken from the above problem):<br>

 ## Design and Data Structures